-A Remote Electronic Voting System known as the iVote® system was introduced for the State General Election in March 2011 and also used for subsequent State by-elections.
+A Remote Electronic Voting System known as the iVote® system was introduced for the State General Election in March 2011 and used for all subsequent State by-elections.

 Under current legislation, the iVote® system cannot be made available in Local Government elections.

 While the background to this initiative shows that the original impetus was to enable electors who are blind or have low vision to cast an independent vote, the legislation subsequently broadened those eligible to use the iVote® system to electors who have reading difficulties, or have other disabilities, live more than 20km from a polling place or will be interstate or overseas on election day.

 The overview explains briefly how the iVote® system operates, how security is maintained, and how the votes cast using the iVote® system are counted.